Studying with us in 2021/22

-While studying your computer games degree, you will use our state-of-the-art computer games technology lab, which is kitted with high-performance PCs, Sony PlayStation development kits, as well as a variety of industry standard software.
+While studying your computer games degree, you will use our state-of-the-art computer games technology lab, which is kitted with high-performance PCs with dual monitors and cutting edge GPUs, Sony PlayStation and XBOX development kits, as well as a variety of industry standard software.

-Our collaborations with Microsoft and Sony, and state-of-the-art technology will help you develop the skills you need to be successful in the games industry and beyond.
+Our collaborations with Microsoft and Sony, coupled with our state-of-the-art technology will help you develop the skills you need to be successful in the games industry and beyond.

 Upon graduation, you could progress into a range of careers in the game industry, for example game or graphics programmer, tools programmer or QA tester in either larger companies or independent studios.
 You will also have the skills to enable you to work in allied disciplines such as a serious or educational game developer.
 Alternatively, you could work in more traditional computing or software engineering roles, start your own company or progress into further education.

 The Computer Games Technology course taught me how to use game engines and coding for a wide variety of projects both outside and within gaming.
 I found the modules technically engaging and also great for networking since they are combined with external game jams with major industry partners.
 Aston Walker

 Our Open Day for this course will take place in March 2021.
 Register now and we will contact you when the booking form goes live.

 As a professional eSports player, Lewis has been able to combine his passion for video games in the technical context of programming, and is now looking to launch his career by creating his very own indie game.

 Dr Carlo Harvey

 Dr Carlo Harvey is the Course Leader for Computer Games Technology and Director of Future Games and Graphics, in the School of Computing and Digital Technology.
 He teaches C++ for Games, Computer Graphics and Artificial Intelligence / Machine Learning.